East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 East Carolina Stats and Trends

-- In East Carolina's eight games this year, it has five wins against the spread.
+- In East Carolina's eight games this season, it has five wins against the spread.

-- The Pirates have been favored by 15.5 points or more one time this season and have not covered the spread in any of them.
+- The Pirates have yet to cover the spread this season when favored by 15.5 points or more.

-- East Carolina's games this year have hit the over two times in eight opportunities (25%).
+- East Carolina's games this year have gone over the point total two times in eight opportunities (25%).

-- East Carolina is 2-0 against the spread and 2-0 overall in games when it scores more than 35.8 points.
+- When East Carolina scores more than 35.8 points, it is 2-0 against the spread and 2-0 overall.

-- East Carolina is 3-1 against the spread and 4-0 overall when the team picks up over 382.8 yards.
+- East Carolina is 3-1 against the spread and 4-0 overall when the team churns out more than 382.8 yards.

-- The Pirates have turned the ball over seven more times (16 total) than the Owls have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.